 - Never leave hot beverages, soups or foods unattended or within reach of a toddler.

-- Set your hot water heater to 120° and test your water temperature with a candy or water thermometer.
+- Set your hot water heater to 120°F and test your water temperature with a thermometer.

 - Never leave the bathroom while there is a child in the tub.

-- Remove ALL clothing and jewelry to stop the burning.
+- Remove all clothing and jewelry around the burn.

-- Cover the burn with a clean bandage or dry clean cloth.
+- Cover the burn with a clean bandage or cloth.